forter/security-101-for-saas-startups/readme.md

 * The Office Building Security and the insurance company probably require for the alarm to be active during office off-hours.
 It is recommended to activate it automatically at 23:00, so you won’t need to enable it manually if one of the employees forgot.

 * If the entrances to the office aren’t monitored by security cameras, you can buy a simple internet camera, that connects to a mobile app.
 So you can monitor who was the last to leave the office and forgot to lock the door/activate the alarm.
-And if it’s a real burglar you can see their face .
+And if it’s a real burglar you can see their face.

 * At this point, you would replace your front door pin-code with a chip based door system

 * .
-The rationale is that you don’t need to replace the code each time an employee leaves the company.
+The rational is that you don’t need to replace the code each time an employee leaves the company.
 Take into account that cleaning service would probably won’t get a chip since they may switch employees in some days.
 So you should have someone to lock the door after they leave.
-Magnetic door cards (with a magnetic stripe and a mug-shot) are ussually more expensive and smell more "corporate-like" for new employees and candidates.
+Magnetic door cards (with a magnetic stripe and a mug-shot) are usually more expensive and smell more "corporate-like" for new employees and candidates.
 However it is more difficult to duplicate or hack it compare to the door chip systems.

-## Phase 4: Sigining a large customer, or rapid market growth
+## Phase 4: Signing a large customer, or rapid market growth

 ### Customer user’s management